IAKOBVS/scripts4fgo/README.md

+# scripts4fgo
+Scripts that extract data from the json from https://api.atlasacademy.io/
-# Dependencies:
+## Dependencies:
 recode (remove accents from names)
 <br/>
 wget (downloading files)
 <br/>
 jq (processing json file)
-# Optional dependencies:
+## Optional dependencies:
 dash (change #!/usr/bin/dash to #!/bin/sh if not present)
 <br/>
 bash (used for looping)